tryton/tryton-client/doc/usage.rst

 .. _Toolbar-Email:

 E-Mail...:
-  Shows all email reports for the actual view, model and record.
+  Open an editor to send an email related to the actual record.

 .. _Toolbar-Print: